-We study a distributed and asynchronous online learning setting in which a network of agents cooperates to solve a common task.
-At each time step, some agents become active, which implies that they are requested to make predictions and pay the corresponding loss.
-Agents can cooperate by sharing information (e.g., the feedback obtained by the active agents after each prediction) through a communication network.
-We assume that information takes time to travel the network, and a message broadcast by an agent is received by another agent after a delay equal to the shortest path between them.
-This setting is motivated, for example, by geographically distributed learning systems where each node is serving high volumes of prediction requests, such as in advertising or finance.
-In these scenarios, locally updated models cannot be globally synchronized before new prediction requests arrive at the nodes.
+Online learning has been also investigated in distributed settings, in which a network of cooperating agents solves a common task.
+At each time step, some agents become active, implying that they are requested to make predictions and pay the corresponding loss.
+Agents cooperate through a communication network by sharing the feedback obtained by the active agents.
+The time this information takes to travel the network is taken into account: a message broadcast by an agent is received by another agent after a delay equal to the shortest path between them.
+Regret in cooperative online learning has been previously investigated only in the full-information setting \citep{cesa2020cooperative,hsieh2022multi} and in the bandit setting \citep{cesa2019delay,bar2019individual}.